Piece by Piece #7: Izumi Kimura

 I don’t know.
 The one thing I feel is that it’ll never go back to the way it was before.
 The change itself is not good or bad - it’s up to us to make it a positive change.

 I’ve been thinking about it and I thought this today - the best thing about the live music is that we all go into ‘the space’ where anything is possible in the moment.
 Without this opportunity, right now each of us has to find this in ourselves – it’s not easy but that’s ultimately what we practice for.
 If each of us can find it alone, when we eventually meet and play music together again, we'll have the sort of deep communication that will bring us to the next level.
 I’m not just talking about musicians but also audience.
 In improvised music, audience is such an important part of the creative process.

 So we’ve got a lot to do while doing very little.
 I’m staying positive.

 Enjoy fresh new music, influenced in real-time, from world-class Irish improvising musicians, telling the story of these strange times through new music and live performance, piece by piece.

-IMC and Triskel are committed to continuing to employ artists and engage audiences, particularly during these challenging times.
+IMC and Triskel are committed to continuing to employ artists and engage audiences.

 Connect with IMC on Facebook, Instagram, Twitter and YouTube